98% of Avila First-Year Students Received Scholarships or Financial Aid Last Year

 Be sure to give your donor your student identification number and ask them to include it with your award.
 It’s helpful if the donor includes a letter explaining the award terms when they send the award check to campus.

-Every year students and their families lose money to scam artists posing as legitimate scholarship funding agencies.
-To avoid being defrauded, be cautious about suspicious scholarship offers.
+Every year students and their families lose money to scam artists posing as true scholarship funding agencies.
+To avoid being defrauded, be cautious about suspicious offers.

 It might be a scam if: